MRCardoso/git-code/topics/branch.md

 ## Topic branchs
 ```
 	When a new branch is created, he will have all files according the current branch,
-bus this new branch exists only locally, for he exist aldo in the remote repository
+bus this new branch exists only locally, for he exist also in the remote repository
 you need send it with git push.
 	When you clones a repository, already comes a default branch 'master'.
 ```